rafa-rodriguess/RepData_PeerAssessment1/PA1_template.md

 ### 06.2 - Devise a strategy for filling in all of the missing values in the dataset.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.

+The strategy is to fill NA values with the total mean of steps of all the period, taking off the 0 steps recorded

 ```r
 total_mean <- mean(repDataActClean$steps)
 repDataActImputed <- mutate(repDataAct, steps = ifelse(is.na(steps),total_mean,steps))